hang-kim-stat/Bayesian-Meta/README.md

   - Due to public access restrictions, the data were not released here.
   - The complete dataset is available from the data custodian (OOO) at OOO@OOO, subject to the Terms and Conditions of Data Transfer.

+### `Figure_Table` directory

+The directory contains the R codes to generate tables in the Supplementary Material and figures in the main text.
+  - `Supplement_Table4.R` generates Table 4 of the Supplementary Material, storing to `Output/Figure_Table/Supplement_Table4.csv`
+  - `Supplement_Table5.R` generates Table 5 of the Supplementary Material, storing to `Output/Figure_Table/Supplement_Table5.csv`
+  - `Main_Figure3.R` generates Figure 3 of the main text, storing to `Output/Figure_Table/Maintext_Figure3.png`
+  - `Main_Figures4and5.R` generates Figures 4 and 5 of the main text, storing to `Output/Figure_Table/Maintext_Figure4.png` and `Output/Figure_Table/Maintext_Figure5.png`

 ## `Data` directory

 The directory contains the two simulated data files (`SimulationData_1.RData` and `SimulationData_2.RData`) used for Sections 4.1 and 4.2 of the main text, respectively.